 Aid disbursement begins no earlier than the 15th day of the term and then weekly thereafter.
 When financial aid is disbursed, it is applied to your tuition balance first and then if any aid is still remaining, it will be sent to you via Direct Deposit or a paper check in the mail (no checks can be picked up per school policy).
-Financial aid is applied to your tuition balance in the beginning of the third week of the term and the disbursement by direct deposit is made on Friday of that same week.
-Checks are put in the mail on Friday of the third week.
+Financial aid is applied to your tuition balance in the beginning of the third week of the term and any excess is disbursed on Friday of that same week either by direct deposit or check.

 Grants and Loans are disbursed at the same time with one exception.
 First time borrowers will have the disbursement of the loan delayed by 30 days.

 If the loan period is for one term (fall or spring or summer), the disbursement of the loan will be split into two equal disbursements.
 For example, a loan for fall term only will disburse towards the beginning of the term (September) and the other half will disburse at the mid point of the term (October).